SubbuRamanathan/sitecore-microsoft-teams-integration/terms-of-use.md

 This Terms of Use applies to all of the below elements involved in this Sitecore + Microsoft Teams integration:

-*   Microsoft Teams Web/Desktop/Mobile App ('Proconnect for Sitecore')
+*   Microsoft Teams Web/Desktop/Mobile App ('TeamConnect for Sitecore')
 *   Sitecore Module (installed in the user's Sitecore instance)

 ## Accepting these Terms